 The Lalji family owns many businesses in Vancouver, Canada.
 Their company is called the Larco Group.
 They manage several hotels, including the JW Marriott, Sheratons, Marriotts, and Renaissance.
 They also operate the Park Royal shopping centre.

 The Lalji family owns hotels, shopping centres, and real estate holdings.
 In addition, they are involved in developing projects in Canada and around the world.
-Their wealth comes from owning hotels and other businesses.
+Their wealth comes from investing in hotels and other businesses.

 Larco Group is a company that owns many buildings in Ottawa.
 They are very generous philanthropists who give money to hospitals.
 However, their business model is based on leasing space to other companies.
 This means that if the economy does recover, they may be forced to sell off some of their properties due to lack of demand.